dibamtd/burst-computing-research/docs/00-overview.md

 of the Rust prototype (using RabbitMQ as the backend), without any cloud components.

-The documents progress from conceptual background to concrete experiments and execution results, and are intended to demonstrate both understanding and practical system-level work.
+The documents progress from conceptual background to concrete experiments and execution results, and are intended to demonstrate both conceptual understanding and practical system-level work in distributed computing.

 ## Recommended reading order